JFF-Bohdan/vrc_t70/README.md

 ### General information

 This repository contains some tools which can be useful when using VRC-T70 controller.
 Available tools:

-* tool for devices searching;
+* tool for devices searching on RS-485 bus;
 * tool for temperature information gathering.

 ### Find device address

 You can scan RS-485 network for VRC-T70 devices using `find_device.py` script.
 It will ping all devices with addresses from `0x01` up to `0xfe` and will log information about all devices online.

 Example command line: